wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

 <ul>
 <li markdown="span">Specify `metric` to construct the new metric name for a time series from part of its actual metric name.</li>
 <li markdown="span">Specify `source` to construct the new metric name for a time series from part of its source name.</li>
-<li markdown="span">Specify `tagk, <pointTagKey>` (no brackets or curly braces) to construct the new metric name for a time series from part of the value of a given point tag.
+<li markdown="span">Specify `tagk, <pointTagKey>` (no curly braces) to construct the new metric name for a time series from part of the value of a given point tag.
 </li>
 </ul>
 Omitting this parameter is the same as specifying <code>metric</code>.